1996. That was quite a year.

 Having a few years under my belt, I was asked recently ‘what’s the best piece of advice you could give your younger self?’
 It’s a great question and it really got me thinking, not least of all because I have a 14 year old son and I find myself imparting more and more dad-wisdom nowadays, everything from: ‘Always ask nicely’ to ‘Brush your teeth before you put on your tie’

-When it comes to money though, there’s one piece of advice that I try to drum into him at every opportunity: That’s certainly something I’ve lived by, and it’s led me to think about other money-related things I’d like to have known 20 or 30 years ago:
+When it comes to money though, there’s one piece of advice that I try to drum into him at every opportunity: Don’t buy things you don’t need, with money you don’t have, to impress people you don’t like.
+That’s certainly something I’ve lived by, and it’s led me to think about other money-related things I’d like to have known 20 or 30 years ago:

 - When it comes to work, do something you love.
 Don’t worry about the money…that will follow.
 And if it doesn’t, at least you’re doing something you love.